-- ✓ 40% of new staff and 25% of line managers have lived experience of being a refugee in the UK or of forced migration - ✓ 50% of trustees and volunteers have lived experience of being a refugee in the UK or of forced migration - ✓ An annual budget of 1% of turnover to support the professional development of people with lived experience through education and training - ✓ An embedded model for participant engagement in the organisation ensures meaningful and representative engagement, voice and influence
+- Our policies, staff, volunteers, and trustees proactively support the engagement and professional development of people with Lived Experience from diverse backgrounds as in Goal 1 - ✓ 40% of new staff and 25% of line managers have lived experience of being a refugee in the UK or of forced migration - ✓ 50% of trustees and volunteers have lived experience of being a refugee in the UK or of forced migration - ✓ An annual budget of 1% of turnover to support the professional development of people with lived experience through education and training - ✓ An embedded model for participant engagement in the organisation ensures meaningful and representative engagement, voice and influence

-- Services being designed and delivered together with people who are "Experts by Experience". - The types of services and the way they are delivered being welcoming, empowering, accessible, in solidarity and professional. - Engagement of lived experience in all areas of our work, and representation at all levels of the organisation including leadership and governance. - A functioning membership model which enables engagement, participation, power and leadership for Experts by Experience.
+- Services being designed and delivered together with people who are "Experts by Experience". - The types of services and the way they are delivered being welcoming, empowering, accessible, in solidarity and professional. - Engagement of lived experience in all areas of our work, and representation at all levels of the organisation including leadership and governance.